 Protein-based therapy produced from microbes or cell cultures, typically taken as an injection.
 Also referred to as "large molecule" drugs.
-They include antibodies, therapeutic proteins, advanced therapy medicinal products (ATMPS), vaccines and blood & tissue products

-Biopharma: used to refer to therapeutic-focused biotech companies, often but not always the more developed companies of the sector.
+They include antibodies, therapeutic proteins, advanced therapy medicinal products (ATMPS), vaccines and Biopharma: used to refer to therapeutic-focused biotech companies, often but not always the more developed companies of the sector.
 In this proposition: